axelverrier/axelverrier/README.md

 ### Hi there 👋

+🔭 I’m currently studying economics and public policy analysis at University of Bordeaux.
+:scroll: I did several internships : one as a laboratory assistant at a health economics institute (ISPED), another as a statistician for the French Ministry of Higher Education and Research.
+🌱 I’m currently learning Python and have a keen interest in game theory.
+💬 Ask me about anything

 <!--
 **axelverrier/axelverrier** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.